 - Described workflow: Python

-for “pickling” a model in python.
-Read it into R. Then use Rshiny
+joblibfor “pickling” a model in python.
+Read it into R. Then use Rshinyto display - [

 - Information on installing python here